Categories of imaginaries for definable additive categories: Elimination of pp-imaginaries

 \marginpar{secelimimag}

 It has been known for a long time that the theory of modules over a ring $R$ has {\bf elimination of quantifiers} (every formula is equivalent to one without quantifiers) iff $R$ is {\bf von Neumann regular} (for every $ r\in R $ there is $ s\in R $ with $ rsr=r$, equivalently, every finitely generated (say) right ideal is a direct summand of $R$), see \cite[16.16, 16.17]{PreBk} and references given there.
 Elimination of quantifiers in general implies only that a pp formula is equivalent to a quantifier-free formula but for a definable additive category ${\mathcal D}$ its theory has elimination of quantifiers (in a particular language) iff every pp formula is equivalent to a conjunction of atomic formulas; the proof at \cite[16.5(a)]{PreBk} for definable subcategories of the category of modules over a ring works in the general case.
-First we show that there is a similar reduction for elimination of imaginaries.
+First we show that there is a similar reduction for pp-imaginaries.
 We do assume more acquaintance with basic model theory in this section.

 Elimination of quantifiers or of imaginaries is always with respect to some language ${\mathcal L}$.
 Moreover, for the latter we need also to specify a set, ${\mathcal H}$, of ``home sorts" - that is, a set of objects of the category of pp sorts - which we may as well be assume to be closed under finite products.
-A theory $T$ in ${\mathcal L}$ has {\bf elimination of imaginaries to} ${\mathcal H}$ if every definable subset of every sort is in definable bijection with a definable subset of some sort in ${\mathcal H}$.
-We show first that this is equivalent to the pp version (``pp-elimination of imaginaries") provided that the class of models of $T$ is closed under (finite) direct sums.
+A theory $T$ in ${\mathcal L}$ has {\bf elimination of pp-imaginaries to} ${\mathcal H}$ if every pp-definable sort is in definable bijection with a definable subset of some sort in ${\mathcal H}$.
+We show that the definable bijection in this definition may be taken to be pp-definable provided that the class of models of $T$ is closed under (finite) direct sums.